 - Medium grade tramping track nearby to Whangarei city centre

 A pristine coastal reserve and refuge for native birds, the reserve is the focus of revegetation, weed and pest control programmes.
 Brown kiwi have been released into the area.
 The walking tracks are ancient with the Te Whara track between Ocean beach and Urquarts Bay at least 700 years old.
 This is a medium grade track with several steep sections.

 A shorter loop walk from Urquarts Bay to Smugglers Cove passes a WW2 gun emplacement is a great kids walk with variety and interesting views.
-Bream Head Scenic Reserve The reserve has been replanted by the community and pests eradicated and is now an important conservation refuge for rare and endangered native animals.
+Bream Head Scenic Reserve has been replanted by the community and pests eradicated and is now an important conservation refuge for rare and endangered native animals.

 - Length: 3km (loop)

 Whangarei visitor site recommends the jetty at Urquharts Bay as ideal to take the kids sprat fishing.
 Pick up some handlines and bait and let them experience the thrill of fishing.